JimzyLui/DevLeague-Modules/JavascriptFundamentals/VerbalJS.md

 ```

  > Set the "age" property of the "person" object to 33

 ```javascript
 person.age = 33;
 ```

-> Create a pure function that takes in 2 arguments, "element name" and "id"
+> Create a function that takes in 2 arguments, "element name" and "id"
 > and returns a new HTMLElement with it's type based on the first parameter, and it's id set to the "id" parameter

 ```javascript